h5bp/server-configs-apache/README.md

 [![Build Status](https://img.shields.io/travis/h5bp/server-configs-apache/master.svg)](https://travis-ci.org/h5bp/server-configs-apache)
 [![devDependency Status](https://img.shields.io/david/dev/h5bp/server-configs-apache.svg)](https://david-dm.org/h5bp/server-configs-apache?type=dev)

-__Apache Server Configs__ is a collection of boilerplate configurations that can help your server improve the web site's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.
+**Apache Server Configs** is a collection of configuration snippets that can help your server improve the web site's performance and security, while also ensuring that resources are served with the correct content-type and are accessible, if needed, even cross-domain.

 ## Getting Started